-If you type in more than one language, Windows 11 lets you choose a different keyboard layout for each app you use.
-This means you could have one app using an English keyboard, and another app using a Spanish keyboard, for example.
+Do you type in more than one language?
+Windows 11 can help.
+You can set a different keyboard layout for each app you use.
+For example, one app could use an English keyboard and another could use a Spanish keyboard.

 Why Change Keyboard Layouts?

-Your keyboard layout controls what letters and symbols appear when you press keys.
-Different languages have special letters, like ä in German or ñ in Spanish.
-By switching keyboard layouts, you can type those special characters easily.
+Your keyboard layout controls what letters and symbols show up when you press keys.
+Different languages need special letters.
+German has ä and Spanish has ñ.
+By switching keyboard layouts, you can type these special characters easily.

 When you add a new language to Windows, it automatically adds the keyboard layout for that language.
 You can also add extra keyboards for special needs.

-If you have more than one keyboard layout, you can switch between them by clicking the language icon on the taskbar or pressing Win + Spacebar.
+If you have more than one keyboard layout, you can switch between them.
+Click the language icon on the taskbar or press Win + Spacebar.

-How to Turn On or Off Different Keyboard Layouts for Each App Using Settings
+How to Turn On Different Keyboard Layouts for Each App Using Settings

-5. Look for Let me use a different input method for each app window and check it to turn on this feature.
+- Look for Let me use a different input method for each app window.
+Check it to turn on this feature.
 Uncheck it to turn it off.

 Here is a helpful screenshot showing where to find this setting: